ianir/Arielou/README.md

 For efficiency, Arielou does not support multithreading.
 Rather is automates MultiDockering.
 Expenses be damned.

 Arielou is perfectly suited for AR, VR and IoT.
 Support is enabled at the primitives level.

+Arielou adopts Lazy processing at the most fundamental level.
+Using all CAPS commands is required when the action is to be executed immediately.